json-schema-org/json-schema-org.github.io/draft-06/json-hyper-schema-release-notes.md

 Between drafts 04 and 06 we undertook a major re-examining of Hyper-Schema, which has never been as widely adopted as JSON Schema Validation.

-You will notice that some things are still in flight and under discussion for [draft-07](https://github.com/json-schema-org/json-schema-spec/milestone/5).
-We feel that draft-06 is a good set of changes for collecting feedback, with the most notable compatibility gaps easily addressed as extension keywords in the meantime.
+While we knew that there were still major gaps in draft-06, we felt that it was a good set of changes for collecting feedback.
+With draft-07 published, that draft or later should be used, and draft-06 becomes an historical curiosity.

 #### Changes from draft-04 to draft-05